laixintao/uwsgi-docs/Cron.rst

 Unique crons
 ************

-.. note:: This feature is available since 1.9.11.
+.. 注意:: This feature is available since 1.9.11.

 Some commands can take a long time to finish or just hang doing their thing.
 Sometimes this is okay, but there are also cases when running multiple instances of the same command can be dangerous.